ap813/sentiment-analysis-remediation/README.md

 1. Clone the repo
 2. Add in your desired email in the environment variable *SNS_EMAIL*
 3. Run *pulumi up*, review the infrastructure being created, then select *yes*
+4. Once the stack is completely built, you will get an email from AWS asking you to opt-in to alerts from the newly created SNS target.
+Accept it so you will receive alerts later
-4. The execution with give you the new API Gateway url when you run *pulumi stack output api_gateway*.
+5. The execution with give you the new API Gateway url when you run *pulumi stack output api_gateway*.
 Replace {{ api_gateway }} down below with your generated API Gateway url and run the command

 ```bash
 curl -XPOST -H "Content-type: application/json" -d '{